 With her legal and business background, Angel is able to provide practical advice for clients that does not inhibit business operations and consequently helps minimize the need for costly and potentially unnecessary litigation.

-Angel has received the 2021 Minority Bar Coalition Unity Award, and has been recognized as a 2015 and 2016 “Rising Star”, and as a 2019 “Super Lawyer” by the Northern California Super Lawyers publication.
+Angel has received the 2021 Minority Bar Coalition Unity Award, and has been recognized as a 2015 and 2016 “Rising Star”, and as a “Super Lawyer” by the Northern California Super Lawyers publication since 2019.
 She is admitted to practice in California and Michigan.
 Angel is also fluent in Mandarin and Taiwanese.